SteffTek/Rainbow-Canvas/README.md

 [**Rainbow Score**](https://github.com/SteffTek/Rainbow-Score) - Calculate which users have the most pixels placed.

-**Rainbow Server** - The heart&logic of Rainbow Canvas.
-Provides logic and administration. _Still needs cleanup_
+[**Rainbow Server**](https://github.com/SteffTek/Rainbow-Server) - The heart&logic of Rainbow Canvas.
+Provides logic and administration.

 All sub-projects have the same requirements as this main project.